 Zagreb – from rags to riches

-Zagreb has received an unprecedented tourist attention last year.
-Europe Best Destinations, a non-profit Brussels-based organization which promotes culture and tourism in Europe, voted it 2nd best destination in 2014.
+Zagreb has received unprecedented tourist attention in the last few years.
+Europe Best Destinations, a non-profit Brussels-based organization that promotes culture and tourism in Europe, voted it 2nd best destination in 2014.

-Zagreb has truly experienced a ‘rags to riches’ journey.
-Even when Croatia changed its image from a war-torn country into an unspoilt Mediterranean paradise – Zagreb was just a convenient stop-over en route to the coast.
-Not any more!
+Zagreb has truly experienced a rags-to-riches journey.
+Even when Croatia changed its image from a war-torn country into an unspoiled Mediterranean paradise – Zagreb was just a convenient stop-over en route to the coast.
+Not anymore!

 More and more foreign tourists flock to Croatia’s capital.
 Even this winter season yielded amazing results.
 Advent in Zagreb, a rich tourist program organized throughout December, secured Zagreb an admirable place on the world tourist map.